sanjayV/ng-image-slider/README.md

-# Angular Responsive Image & Video Slider with Lightbox
+# Angular Responsive Image Slider with Lightbox

 An Angular image slider with lightbox popup.
 Also support youtube and mp4 video urls.